jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/Inheritance/task.md

 indicates that `CircleGameObject` is a subclass of `GameObject`.

-For a time being let us again ignore the `public` and `private` keywords used in the `CircleGameObject` class.
+For the time being, let us again ignore the `public` and `private` keywords used in the `CircleGameObject` class definition.

-Instead, let us note that `CircleGameObject` declares not only methods, but also two fields:
+Instead, note that `CircleGameObject` declares not only methods, but also two fields:
-* `circle` field stores its shape data;
+* the `circle` field stores its shape data;
-* `status` field stores its current status.
+* the `status` field stores its current status.

-The very first method of the `CircleGameObject` is a special method called the _constructor_.
+The very first method of the `CircleGameObject` class is a special method called a _constructor_.
-Constructor methods have the same name as the class itself, and it takes single argument `circle`: `CircleGameObject(Circle circle)`.
+Constructors have the same name as the class itself, and, in this case, it takes a single `circle` argument: `CircleGameObject(Circle circle)`.
-The constructor is called to create an instance of an object and initialize its state.
+A constructor is called to create an instance of an object and initialize its state.

 <div class="hint">

 The `explicit` [specifier](https://en.cppreference.com/w/cpp/language/explicit)
 before a constructor prevents implicit type casts.
-In C++, if a class has a constructor with a single argument, which is not marked with the `explicit` keyword, then the compiler can automatically convert the argument type to the class type when necessary.
+In C++, if a class has a constructor with a single argument that is not marked with the `explicit` keyword, then the compiler can automatically convert the argument type to the class type when necessary.

-For example, if the constructor `CircleGameObject(Circle circle)` has not been marked as `explicit`, the following code would be able to compile:
+For example, if the constructor `CircleGameObject(Circle circle)` had not been marked as `explicit`, the following code would be able to compile:

 ```c++